DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

     ...
 ```

+#### 2.3.4 Create VPC endpoint to access ASW Secrets Manager service

+Since the ECS tasks need to access to the secret from Secrets Manager service, you might need to create an AWS Secrets Manager VPC endpoint.
+This inteface endpoint should use the VPC that you plan to deploy ODM.
+Choose the subnets and security group of this VPC to setup the endpoint.
+For more information, see [Using an AWS Secrets Manager VPC endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html).

 ### 2.4 Create S3 bucket and IAM policy for IBM licensing service

 In this tutorial, we have included IBM Licensing service for tracking license usage of ODM that is deployed on AWS ECS Fargate.